GATE 2021

 GATE Exam Not Cleared?No worries,Here are the Alternatives.

-A: GATE 2021 admit card only be downloaded from the GOAPS website from 3rd January 2021.
+A: GATE 2023 admit card can be downloaded from the GOAPS website.
 Admit card will not send to candidates via post or as an email attachment.

 Q: Is Admit Card alone sufficient for gate entry?